React SDK quickstart

 2. Create the flag delivery rule

-Your sample app still does not do anything because you need to make and enable a flag rule in the app.
+Your sample app still does not do anything because you need to create and enable a flag rule.

-- Verify that you are in your primary environment (since you are using the primary environment SDK key):
+Ensure you are in your primary environment (since you are using the primary environment SDK key from Part 1.

-- Set the traffic slider to 50%.
-This delivers the flag to 50% of everyone who triggers the flag in this environment.
+Set the Traffic Allocation slider to 50%.
+This delivers the product_sort flag to 50% of everyone who triggers the flag in this environment.
 You can roll out or roll back the product_sort flag to a percentage of traffic whenever you want.

 3. Run your sample app

 .
-The output should appear in the browser and be similar to the following:
+The output should display in the browser and be similar to the following:

 Flag on.
 User number 6998 saw flag variation: on and got products sorted by: popular_first config variable as part of flag rule: targeted_delivery